abatista-planas/PES_isotope/README.md

 and a set the angles that define the relative orientation of the monomers).
 Every point is very time and computational consuming

 Isotopes are molecules that have same atoms but at least one atom different in the number of neutrons.
 Since the neutrons has no charge, if the bond length in both molecules remain constant, the electric field remain invariant.
-For example the system H$_2$O
+However, the change of mass could change the center of mass and/or the way the principal axis are choseen.
+To be able to utilize the already computed PES its necessary find a mapping from the the new isosope coordinates to the PES system.

 ## Features
+- Works for any pair of molecules independenly of symmetry's groups.
+- The user can enter the coordinate in the Autosurf, Spherical, and Bi-shperical  or define their own custom internal coodinate system by providing the conversion to cartesian coordinates
+- The software can be run in parallel
 ## Getting Started

 ### Prerequisites